We'll Come To You

 The drugs that are meant to help us often wind up harming us.
 According to the FDA, there are more than 2 million serious adverse reports each year stemming from prescription drug use, including 100,000 fatalities.
 This is now the fourth leading cause of death in the U.S. A report from the Journal of the American Medical Association in 1998 found that 51% of all prescription drugs had serious side effects not recognized before they gained FDA approval.

-If you or someone you care about has been injured or killed by an unsafe prescription drug, contact the South Carolina drug injury lawyers at Louthian Law Firm today at 803-592-6231, or use the online message form to get a free evaluation of your case from a seasoned professional whose discipline, diligence and dedication could be the antidote you need against the corporate greed of Big Pharma.
+If you or someone you care about has been injured or killed by an unsafe prescription drug, contact the South Carolina drug injury lawyers at The Louthian Firm Accident & Injury Lawyers today at 803-592-6231, or use the online message form to get a free evaluation of your case from a seasoned professional whose discipline, diligence and dedication could be the antidote you need against the corporate greed of Big Pharma.

 Why are there risky pharmaceuticals on the market?